benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     sampler = PageRankSampler()
     new_graph = sampler.sampler(graph)

-The constructor defines a model, we fit the model on the Facebook graph with the ``fit`` method and return the cluster memberships with the ``get_memberships`` method as a dictionary.
+The constructor defines a model, we sample from the Facebook graph with the ``sample`` method and return the new graph.

 Finally we can evaluate the clustering using normalized mutual information.
 First we need to create an ordered list of the node memberships.